intentor/anlog/README.md

 ### Available log levels

-1. Debug: internal system logs that are usually intented for developers.
+1. *Debug*: internal system logs that are usually intented for developers.
-2. Info: general informative logs.
+2. *Info*: general informative logs.
-3. Warn: the system may not be behaving as expected.
+3. *Warn*: the system may not be behaving as expected.
-4. Error: an unexpected issue occured.
+4. *Error*: an unexpected issue occured.

 ## Object logging